naveenkumar-finance/finance-analytics-portfolio/Stock Market Data Analysis using SQL and Power BI/READ.md

 ## Key Learning

-This project helped develop skills in financial data analysis and demonstrated how SQL queries and data visualization tools can be used to extract insights from stock market datasets.
+This project helped develop skills in financial data analysis and demonstrated how SQL queries and data visualization tools can be used to extract insights from stock market datasets